-(1) All transfer applicants must meet the admission subject requirements as outlined in §16.15 to be eligible for consideration.
-They must be in satisfactory standing by the standards of the Faculty of Science (see §192.5) and present an Admission Grade Point Average (AGPA) on their postsecondary work of at least 2.0 (see §14.2.1).
-Applicants who have been required to withdraw from the Faculty of Science at the University of Alberta and have discontinued studies as outlined in §192.5 are also eligible for consideration.
+All postsecondary transfer applicants must meet the admission subject requirements as outlined in Required Grade 12 Admission Subjects to be eligible for consideration.
+They must be in satisfactory standing by the standards of the Faculty of Science (see Academic Standing) and present a competitive Admission Grade Point Average (AGPA).
+Applicants who have been required to withdraw from the Faculty of Science at the University of Alberta and have discontinued studies as outlined in Academic Standing are also eligible for consideration.

 In determining the AGPA of any applicant, all attempted courses are deemed 'transferable' if they are transferable to the University of Alberta.
-If an applicant has repeated a course in which he/she previously obtained a passing grade at any institution, the repeated instance is not considered transferable and its grade will not be used in determining the AGPA.
+If an applicant has repeated a course in which they previously obtained a passing grade at any institution, the repeated instance is not considered transferable and its grade will not be used in determining the AGPA.